1249993110/7DaysToDie-ServerKit/README.md

 # 7DaysToDie-ServerKit
 A open source mod for 7 Days to Die dedicated servers.
 Provides RESTful APIs and a powerful web management panel to help owners and administrators operate their dedicated server.
-Works with both Linux and Windows.
+Works with both Linux and Windows.(Ubuntu 22.04 and Windows Server 2012+ test passed)

 Welcome join the Discord server: https://discord.gg/TsbjR4KU